godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/depAndWthd.md

 }
 ```

 `DepositLockArgs` represents the script and `registry_id` of a layer 2 account, which currently supports only the ETH registry.
-Users can cancel a deposit after the expiration of `cancel_timeout`, which can be used by the block producer to reject packed deposit cells containing invalid data.
+Users can cancel a deposit after the expiration of `cancel_timeout`, which the block producer can use to reject packed deposit cells containing invalid data.

 ## Custodian Cell